 - Beautiful templates and a flexible drag and drop editor.

 - Advanced analytics, open rates and clickthrough rates.

 - Cool mobile apps.

 - Much more.

 Constant Contact has a lot of templates to choose from when making your first email.
 They also allow you to create your own custom email layouts if you’re feeling creative.
 Don’t worry, you don’t have to know HTML to create a great email in Custom Contact.
 The tools for creating your own custom email are very intuitive and easy to use.
 Constant Contact may even have a slight edge over MailChimp when it comes to designing emails from scratch.
 If you’re the creative type that is something to consider.

 Constant Contact integrates with most social media platforms, so you can get your message out there.
-In fact there is a list of applications Constant Contact can integrate with and I suggest checking your most used apps are on that list before you buy.
+Some of the common integrations for Constant Contact include Facebook, MailMunch, SalesForce, Quickbooks, Wix, Shopify, Bigcommerce and more.

 This is where Constant Contact really shines.
 They have a dedicated customer service department with phones, live chat, and email.
 After I signed up for their service they actually gave me a call and asked if I had any questions about how to use their platform.
 They are very responsive.
 If you expect to run into problems starting up your email campaign, Constant Contact is the way to go.